DaFalafels/Project-Legacy-Game/README.md

 ## To Play The Game

 Please download the **projectlegacy.exe** along with the **data.pod** and **SDL2.dll** files, or, just download the release.
 Place the files in the same directory, and then launch projectlegacy.exe.
+The controls are the arrow keys on your keyboard.
 Have fun!